jjurm/cssz-web/content/events/2025-05-14-board-game-evening.md

     text: Google Form (4CHF for snacks & drinks required)
 ---

-Join us for a fun and exciting evening filled with card and board games on **Wednesday, May 14, 2024**, from **18:00 to 22:00**.
-Everybody is welcome - be it experienced players or somebody who just wants to stroll in for a card game, a beer and a chat :D
+Join us for a fun and exciting evening of card and board games on **Wednesday, May 14, 2024**, from **18:00 to 22:00**.
+Everybody is welcome, whether experienced players or somebody who wants to stroll in for a card game, a beer, and a chat.

 ## **The Games**

-The following games will be available (we will update the list as more people join!):
+The following games will be available (we will update the list as more people choose to bring their own!):
 * Dobble
-* 6 takes (6 nimmt)
+* 6 takes!
+(6 nimmt!)
 * Dice
 * Cabo
 * Bananagrams